Angelina Jolie and Brad Pitt Agree to Handle Their Divorce in Private

-“The parents are committed to act as a united front to effectuate recovery and reunification"
+“The parents are committed to act as a united front to effectuate recovery and reunification"+ READ ARTICLE

 Angelina Jolie and Brad Pitt have agreed to handle their divorce privately and will keep future details on the matter confidential by using a private judge, the actors announced in a joint statement Monday evening.